opsdroid/opsdroid/docs/contributing.md

 _Note: You need to be running Python 3.6.0+ to have Black running._

-You also need to have [pre-commit](https://pre-commit.com) installed and set up in order to have Black check your code and work on each git commit.
+You also need to have [pre-commit](https://pre-commit.com) installed and set up to have Black check your code and work on each git commit.
 If you followed the instructions on running the tests earlier on [Developing](#developing), you should have pre-commit set up already, and if not, please do it now.

 ### Using Black